dreher-in/templates/web.md

 ## QUESTIONS ##
 *************

+# Ask yourself these questions for the application
 1. What stack/languages are used?
 2. What server is running the application?
 3. Is there a WAF?